-If you don't have this, you can always claim the standard deduction for each of those years.
-You can also reduce your tax by claiming deductions and credits for any dependents you were eligible to claim in the prior years.
+If you don't have this, you can usually claim the standard deduction for each of those years.
+You can also reduce your tax by claiming deductions and credits for any dependents you were eligible to claim for the tax years.
 You need the names and Social Security numbers for each dependent you claim.

 Step 3: Obtain proper tax forms

 Obtain the correct forms and instructions for the specific tax year.
-Your past-due returns must be filed on the original tax forms.
-You can easily access prior year tax forms on the TurboTax website or by contacting the IRS.
+Your past-due returns need to be filed on the tax forms for the applicable year.
+You can typically access prior year tax forms on the IRS website or by contacting the IRS.
 Don't make the mistake of using current year tax forms or you may end up preparing the return again.

 Step 4: Complete tax forms

 Fill out the forms you need according to the instructions for those forms.
-Since the tax law changes from year to year, it's important that you use the instructions applicable for the tax year you are filing a return for.
+Since the tax law changes from year to year, it's important that you use the instructions applicable for the applicable tax year.
 Aside from the confusion it will cause, using the wrong instructions may cause you to underpay or overpay the amount of tax you actually owe.

-Make sure you make a copy of every document you send to the IRS.
+Make sure you make a copy of all of the documents that you send to the IRS.
 Documents are occasionally lost, and you may need a backup in case the IRS has questions or does not receive the tax return.